 Hi, my name is Dick Donohue.
 Originally from Portage, Michigan, after a 3 1/2 year stint in Washington state, I now live in Salt Lake City.
-I am a child of God, a faithful follower of Jesus Christ, a husband, a father, a son, a brother, a harmonica player and an Information Technology Professional.
+I am a child of God, a humble follower of Jesus Christ, a husband, a father, a son, a brother, a musician, and an Information Technology Professional.

 I was born a small white child.
 I don’t remember much about it.
 I was quite young at the time…. 😉 I’m told that it happened in Bethpage, New York on Long Island in 1961.
 I am the fourth of five kids.
 My family is now scattered across the globe.
 My brother, Mark, lives in Friday Harbor of Washington.
-My sister, Carol, lives in Hamilton, Michigan.
-My brother Paul lives in Las Vegas; and my little younger brother, Pete lives in Portage, Michigan.
+My sister, Carol, my brother Paul and my little younger brother, Pete all live in Michigan.
 My mother lives in a memory care facility in Las Vegas with her constant companion: Alzheimer’s disease.
 My father (who is still one of the smartest men I know) lives in southern California.
 Needless to say, family reunions are pretty rare.

 In 1969, my father, who was a marketing manager at the Upjohn Company, was transferred to Kalamazoo, Michigan.
 Portage (a suburb of Kalamazoo) was my home for the next 40 years.
 A whole new chapter of my life began in 2012 when God called me to go live in the state of Washington.
 In 2015, I moved to Salt Lake City.
 I’ve been here ever since.